stevenbenner/stevenbenner.com/src/content/posts/2010-06-27-setting-up-an-ubuntu-lamp-server-part-1-initial-setup.md

 sudo aptitude install wget
 ```

 The next item on the list is the [build-essential](http://packages.ubuntu.com/dapper/build-essential) package.
 It includes all of the software you need to build Debian/Ubuntu software packages on your machine.
-Most of the software you will be using will be downloaded pre-built and auto installed by the aptitude software, but if you need to build Apache modules or any other non-standard pieces of software you will require all of the suff in the *build-essential* package.
+Most of the software you will be using will be downloaded pre-built and auto installed by the aptitude software, but if you need to build Apache modules or any other non-standard pieces of software you will require all of the stuff in the *build-essential* package.

 ```shell
 sudo aptitude install build-essential